tkmharris/tkmharris.github.io/content/wishlist.md

 * **The Age of Surveillance Capitalism**, Shoshana Zuboff.
 * **The Age of Wonder**, Richard Holmes.
 * **Arctic Voices: resistance at the tipping point**, Subhankar Banerjee.
+* **Arithmetical, Geometrical and Combinatorial Puzzles from Japan**, Tadao Kitazawa.
 * **The Ashtray: (Or the Man Who Denied Reality)**, Errol Morris.
 * **The Beauty of Everyday Things**, Soetsu Yanagi.
 * **Being Ecological**, Timothy Morton.